These classes and groups are held at our National Center, 1926 N. Main St., Wheaton, IL.

 or by e-mail email@example.com.

+Join our meditation group every Sunday, to nurture your commitment to practice.
 Each week, a topic related to meditation will be presented and discussed, followed by a brief guided meditation and longer silent meditation.
-Instruction will be provided for beginners, but practitioners of all levels are encouraged to share their path of meditation.
+Instruction will be provided for beginners, but practitioners of all levels are welcome.

 No charge.
 Donations appreciated.